cpp-baja-sae/datalogging/documentation/data_format.md

 11223344
 ```

-Every frame in a datalog has the same format.
-The format of frames in a datalog
+Every frame in a datalog has the same layout.
+The layoutof frames in a datalog
-is specified in `info.json`.
-The format of frames sent as realtime data are
+is specified in `format.json`.
+Frames sent in real-time use the layout specified
-unspecified at the moment and are hard-coded in.
+in `data_router/expected_format.json`.
+Its contents can be retrieved from
+`data_router` by sending it a specific command.
+See `main.js` in the `server`
+component for more details.
+The server uses the command to provide the file
+contents at the `/api/default_format` endpoint so that the client knows what
+format incoming data frames have.

 ## Lower resolution frames